Flagler College Celebrates Distinguished Alumni at 25th Annual Alumni Awards Luncheon

 Hosted in the Commons multipurpose room, the event welcomed alumni, faculty, staff, and friends of the College for an afternoon recognizing graduates who have made lasting impacts on their professions, communities, and Flagler itself.

 The luncheon opened with remarks from Director of Alumni Engagement Whitney Shafer before attendees gathered for lunch and the presentation of awards led by Alumni Board President Dr. Mary Beth Albritton.
-Honors presented included the Pride of Flagler Award, the Community Service Award, the Professional Achievement Award, and the Lion-Hearted Award.
+Honors presented included the Pride of Flagler Award, the Community Service Award, and the Professional Achievement Award.

 Janet Wiseman English ’73 - The Pride of Flagler Award